-C. The Proposed Public Charter School is Harmony with the General Purpose and Intent of the Zoning Regulations and Will not Tend to Adversely Affect the use of Neighboring Property

-The requested special exception relief for a public charter school, and the proposed colocation with the Kingsbury School during the Interim Period, can be granted without impairing the general purpose and intent of the Zoning Regulations and will not tend to adversely affect neighboring properties.
+C. The Proposed Public Charter School is Harmony with the General Purpose and Intent of the Zoning Regulations and Will not Tend to Adversely Affect the use of Neighboring Property impairing the general purpose and intent of the Zoning Regulations and will not tend to adversely affect neighboring properties.
 As described above, LAMB's use of the Property will not adversely affect neighboring property from noise, traffic, design, or other conditions, so the requested special exception will satisfy the standards stated in the Zoning Regulations.
 Therefore, the approval of a public charter school will be consistent with the general purpose and intent of the Zoning Regulations.